Home » Policies

 • Must be enrolled full-time or at least part-time in a certificate or associate degree program (excluding the ESL program)

-• Must demonstrate a significant financial need with the lowest Expected Family Contributions (EFC)
+• Must demonstrate a significant financial need with the Student Aid Index (SAI)

 • Amounts of disbursements will be determined by each program’s tuition on the disbursement date at the start of the term.